 TL;DR: Customer service technology is the set of tools teams use to deliver support across channels, including help desk ticketing, knowledge base, contact center software, analytics, and AI.
 It helps teams resolve issues faster, personalize responses, reduce support costs, and deliver consistent experiences, while balancing automation with human support when needed.

+Support teams today are under constant pressure to do more with less.
 Agents lose valuable time switching between disconnected tools, customers repeat the same information across channels, and growing ticket volumes make slow response times impossible to ignore.

 This pushes many organizations to rethink their customer service technology to keep up with rising customer expectations.

 Modern customer service technology brings AI, automation, data, and omnichannel customer service platforms together in a single, cohesive support stack.
+Many organizations implement customer service software to unify these capabilities and improve support efficiency.

 What is customer service technology?